 - Keeping all your projects and budgets on track

-Workload management software offers real-time insights into the projects or tasks that your resources have on their plate.
+Workload tracking software offers real-time insights into the projects or tasks that your resources have on their plate.
 This enables you to manage your team's workload effectively and foster balance, while eradicating burnout.

 The Five-Step Guide to Better Workload Management

 1. Find out your team's workload and capacity

 As everyone is multitasking and work is scattered across multiple projects, locations, and tools, it's tough to gauge the total work.
 Knowing that is the first step for efficient resource planning and project management.
 Then, you can calculate how much each resource is handling and what they could take on.
 You can also find out your team's actual workload by getting your resource planning and resource management streamlined.
 For that, you need to: